 While an old fashioned may be a common order and a truly historic sip, there are a number of inspired drinks based off of the original.

 David Lebovitz has a recipe for a brown butter old fashioned.
-It sounds a little indulgent, but I believe in the power of butter and I believe in the David Lebovitz, so I might have to give it a try one day!
+It sounds a little indulgent, but I believe in the power of butter and I believe in the power of David Lebovitz, so I might have to give it a try one day!

 When I heard of a high fashioned cocktail – yet another take – I was immediately intrigued.
 And then I was soon disappointed when I learned it was gin-based with grapefruit juice – two of my flavor enemies.